-- Don’t mess with other users.
-In case of doubt, they are far more experienced than you, might have admin status or be the equivalent to gods, IRC operators.
+- Be respectful towards other users.
 An occasional joke is ok (unless your sense of humor is really weird), but try to keep a minimum of maturity.

 - Don’t make fun of other people’s problems with the language.
 English is the language used in the main GIMP-related channels and it might not be the native language of some users.

-- In #gimp (the main channel), the GIMP developers have special privileges and may use and abuse them.
+- In #gimp on IRC (the main channel), the GIMP developers have special privileges and may use and abuse them.
 If you are not comfortable with that, then you should join #gimp-users instead.

 - Say what you want, tell us what you’ve done, and be precise about it.